 According to 6:141, Zakat must be given away "on the day of harvest"

-"Eat from their fruits, and give the due alms on the day of harvest" 6:141
+"Eat from their fruits when it blossoms, and give its decreed obligation on the day of its harvest."
+6:141

 This Quranic verse makes it necessary that we should pay the Zakat whenever we receive income.
 The Muslims who follow corrupt un-Quranic laws have lost this most important commandment; they calculate and give Zakat only once a year on the total annual income, which may have been generated through wages, interest, dividends .... etc).